falishaa/FALISHAFAHEEMAH/README.md

 # FALISHAFAHEEMAH
-My model portfolio made with Framer
+My model portfolio made with Framer.
+You can access the website directly here: https://falishafaheemah.framer.website/